robblovell/routing-service/README.md

 This will start the rest server.

-To run imports from files to build the network:
+To run imports from files to build the network (takes about 20 seconds now.:

 `npm run import`